RamaLingeswaraRao950/Software-for-tailoring-shop/README.md

 Open the project in your preferred IDE or text editor.

 Serve the project using a local web server to view it in the browser.

-12. Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request